forbesmyester/SyncIt/README.md

 As important as what it does, is what it does not do.
 I have tried to make SyncIt as unintrusive as possible but still easy to use, so it does not:

- * Force you to use any specific server or server API though it does have a data format.
+ * Force you to use any specific server or server API though it does have it's own data format.
+ * Make you use jQuery, Dojo or anything else, it's pure portable JS.
  * SyncIt will not manage your connection to the server or tell you when you are connected.
  * Subordinate your code to SyncIt.
 You can put data into it and you can get data out of it, but it will happen when you want it to happen.